Editing Controls

 Mechanical Keyboards

-The irony is, all these other controllers are specifically intended to reduce the use of a Qwerty keyboard to near zero.
+The other irony is, all these other controllers are intended to reduce the use of a Qwerty keyboard.

 Keymap Details